-Our primary competitors also provide financing to prospective portfolio companies and include commercial banks, specialty finance companies, hedge funds, structured investment funds, other BDCs and investment banks.
+Our primary competitors also provide financing to prospective portfolio companies.
+These include commercial banks, specialty finance companies, hedge funds, structured investment funds, other BDCs and investment banks.
 Our competitors may have a lower cost of funds, and many have access to funding sources that are not available to us.
 Many of these entities have greater managerial resources than we have, and the 1940 Act imposes certain regulatory restrictions on us as a BDC to which many of our competitors are not subject.
 For additional information concerning the competitive risks we face, see "Item 1A.
 Risk Factors - Risks Related to Our Business and Structure - We operate in a highly competitive market for investment opportunities."

-We believe that we provide a unique combination of an experienced middle market origination and a CLO management platform at the Asset Manager Affiliates that includes experienced lenders with broad industry expertise.
-We believe that this combination of resources provides us with a thorough credit process and multiple sources of investment opportunities to enhance our asset selection process.
+We believe that we provide a unique combination of an experienced middle market loan origination and a CLO management platform at the Asset Manager Affiliates that includes experienced lenders with broad industry expertise.
+We believe that this combination of resources provides us with a thorough credit process and multiple sources of investment opportunities that make us attractive within our market.